Qloapps/qloapps-docs/docs/database/README.md

 ## Applying changes

 Applying the changes to your database can be done:
-- By reinstalling the shop
+- By reinstalling the website
 - From a previous version of QloApps, by copying the new files and calling the PHP script `install/upgrade/upgrade.php`

 QloApps lists the upgrade files waiting to be applied, by selecting the names fitting between the configuration property ` PS_VERSION_DB` and the constant `_PS_INSTALL_VERSION_` defined in `install/install_version.php`.